-RESOLVED FURTHER THAT the Board of Directors be and is hereby authorized to take such steps as may be necessary for obtaining approvals, Statutory, contractual or otherwise, in relation to the above and to settle all matters arising out of and incidental thereto, and to sign and execute all deeds, applications, documents and writings that may be required, on behalf of the Company and generally to do all such acts, things, deeds, matters, that may be necessary, proper, expedient or incidental thereto for the purpose of giving effect to this Resolution.
+RESOLVED FURTHER THAT the Board of Directors be and is hereby authorized to take such steps as may be necessary for obtaining approvals, statutory, contractual or otherwise, in relation to the above and to settle all matters arising out of and incidental thereto, and to sign and execute all deeds, applications, documents and writings that may be required, on behalf of the Company and generally to do all such acts, things, deeds, matters, that may be necessary, proper, expedient or incidental thereto for the purpose of giving effect to this resolution."

-RESOLVED FURTHER THAT Mr. P. Sahasranaman, Director (DIN: 07644126) be and is hereby authorized to file necessary returns with the Registrar of Companies, to incorporate necessary Resolution in the Notice convening the forthcoming General Meeting, to the Shareholders and the statements/ declarations/ intimations/returns and do all such acts, as may be necessary to comply with the provisions of the law and to give effect to the Resolution.
+RESOLVED FURTHER THAT

+Mr. P. Sahasranaman, Director (DIN: 07644126) be and is hereby authorized to file necessary returns with the Registrar of Companies, as may be necessary to comply with the provisions of the law and to give effect to the resolution.